slosive/sloscribe/README.md

 </div>

-This CLI tool allows developers to embed [Sloth](https://sloth.dev/) SLO/SLI [definitions](https://github.com/slok/sloth/tree/main/pkg/prometheus/api/v1) into their code base, without defining a separate
+Slotalk is a CLI tool to help developers embed [Sloth](https://sloth.dev/) SLO/SLI [definitions](https://github.com/slok/sloth/tree/main/pkg/prometheus/api/v1) into their code base, without defining a separate
 YAML file close to where the metrics used in the actual SLIs are defined.

 The tool takes inspiration from [Swaggo](https://github.com/swaggo/swag), a tool to generate Swagger docs from Go code,